 List Price: $15.95

-LARRY WOIWODE is the poet laureate of North Dakota.
-His fiction has appeared in the Atlantic Monthly, Esquire, Harper’s, The New Yorker, and many other publications.
-His first novel, What I’m Going To Do, I Think, received the William Faulkner Foundation Award; his second, Beyond the Bedroom Wall, was a finalist for both the National Book Award and the National Book Critics Circle Award.
+Larry Wiowode is the poet laureate of North Dakota.
+His fiction has appeared in The Atlantic, Esquire, Harper's, The New Yorker, and many other publications.
+His first novel, What I'm Going To Do, I Think, received the William Faulkner Foundation Award; his second, Beyond the Bedroom Wall, was a finalist for both the National Book Award and the National Book Critics Circle Award.
 He lives in western North Dakota with his wife.